pachyderm/pachyderm/doc/docs/1.10.x/getting_started/beginner_tutorial.md

 We can view the output data from the `edges` repo in the same fashion that we viewed the input data.

+* On macOS prior to Catalina, run:

 ```macos-prior-catalina tab="macOS prior to Catalina"
 pachctl get file edges@master:liberty.png | open -f -a /Applications/Preview.app
 ```

+* On macOS Catalina, run:

 ```macos-catalina tab="macOS Catalina"
 pachctl get file edges@master:liberty.png | open -f -a /System/Applications/Preview.app
 ```

+* On Linux 64-bit, run:

 ```linux tab="Linux 64-bit"
 pachctl get file edges@master:liberty.png | display